w-tz/w-tz.github.io/_pages/about.md

  My research interest is LLM for EDA.
 If you have any academic problems or seeking any form of cooperation, please feel free to email me at [tzw@zju.edu.cn](tzw@zju.edu.cn) 😃

 # 🔥 News
+- November 18, 2025: Our two papers were submitted to CICC2026.
+Good luck!
+- October 27, 2025: Our one paper was invited by ISCAS2026!
+- October 22, 2025: Our one paper was accepted by TMLR! 🎉
+- September 27, 2025: A first-author paper was submitted to ISQED2026.
+Good luck!

-- March 27, 2025: Our two papers were accepted by ISEDA2025!
+- March 27, 2025: Our two papers were accepted by ISEDA2025! 🎉

 # 📖 Education